-When ensuring high-quality power supply of the power grid it is of the upmost importance to correctly detect and classify any power quality (PQ) disturbance.
-Selecting the most relevant features is very important in the process of training a genera machine learning model.
-Therefore, we analyze the power signals and extract information from them, and then select the most significant features.
+When ensuring high quality power supply of the power grid it is of the upmost importance to correctly detect and classify any power quality (PQ) disturbance.
+The right features can aid in speeding the process of classifying an instance, as well as increase classification accuracy.
+Therefore, we analyze the signals and extract information from them, and then select the most significant features.
 Additionally, an effective classification model is required.
-In this study we apply grid search throughout the features sets on one side, and the classification algorithms on the side.
-This way, we determine the most effective combination of an algorithm and feature set for classification of power quality disturbances.
+Therefore, we use the obtained features in implementing a grid search algorithm, in order to determine the most effective method for classification of power quality disturbances.